Emma Eccles Jones College of Education and Human Services Convocation 2026

 All ceremonies, excluding Southwest and Moab, will be broadcast live.

-If you are graduating in Summer 2025, please be aware that your name will not appear in the printed or digital commencement program available on the day of the ceremony.
-However, after your degree is conferred, the digital version will be updated, and you will be able to order a print copy of the commencement program which will then include your name.
+If you are graduating in Summer 2026, you will need to apply for graduation by March 31, 2026, in order for your name to appear in the printed or digital commencement program available on the day of the ceremony.
+However, if you apply for graduation after this date, the digital version will be updated at the end of Summer 2026 semester, and you will be able to order a print copy of the commencement program which will then include your name.

 Statewide Ceremonies